 The duties and obligations of each function are specified in separate sections below.

-Planning and IEEE coordination Soon after the Workshop, the General Chair for the following year's Workshop must plan for it by applying for IEEE Computer Society sponsorship and/or other institutional affiliations.
-The planning process includes establishing a location and date for the Workshop, a schedule, and an estimated budget.
+Planning and IEEE coordination Soon after the symposium, the General Chair for the following year's symposium must plan for it by applying for IEEE Computer Society sponsorship and/or other institutional affiliations.
+The planning process includes establishing a location and date for the symposium, a schedule, and an estimated budget.